jruels/docker-fun/labs/08-swarm/08_swarm_cluster_lab1.md

     ```
     Swarm initialized: current node (cfly85ocjowrh1egmgqb6mn0w) is now a manager.
     ```
-    To add a worker to this swarm, run the command from the init command.
+    We will not be adding a worker yet, but to do so we can use the output from the `swarm init` command.
 It will look similar to this but the token will be unique.
-Be sure to copy and paste the output of the previous command:
+Be sure to copy and save the output of the command so you will have it for later:
     `docker swarm join \`
     `--token SWMTKN-1-0qmd0ocza1hau359tjtlhvqyrboe3dtxgc196xy95 \`
     `10.0.0.20:2377`

-    To add a manager to this swarm, run
-    `docker swarm join-token manager`
-    follow the instructions to enable swarm mode.

   5. Validate that Docker Swarm Mode is enabled.
 `docker info`
 This will show a change to the value of Swarm.
 Note: Nodes and Manager section, as well as the "Is Manager: true" field.
     ```